 Spaghetti squash is the new miracle vegetable (move over, cauliflower!).
 It’s delicious, nutritious, and it fits right in to a variety of healthy ways of eating.
 So whether you’re following Whole30, Vegetarian, WW, or Keto way of eating, spaghetti squash is for you!

 And today, I’m teaching you how to make it in the oven!
-I also have an Instant Pot recipe, in case you’re in a hurry or want to save oven space.
+I also have an Instant Pot recipe and Air Fryer recipe, in case you’re in a hurry or want to save oven space.

 Healthy Spaghetti Squash Recipes